What is an Adverb?

 - He has little knowledge of Mathematics.

-An adverb of manner will be placed in order to explain the cause or purpose of an action.
-These types of adverbs are: Hence, therefore, so, so that etc. Examples are in the below sentences:
+An adverb of manner is assigned to explain the cause or purpose of an action.
+These types of adverbs are: Hence, therefore, so, so that, etc. Examples are in the below sentences:

 - He, therefore, missed the train.